ahmedelsied/Designing-Data-Intensive-Applications/Chpater_1.md

   - The number of tweets per second.
   - The number of followers per user.
   - The issue is:
+    - fan-out on write: when a user posts a tweet, the tweet needs to be delivered to all of the user’s followers.
     - posting the tweet simply inserts it into a global collection of tweets
     - and reading a user’s timeline involves fetching the tweets from the global collection.
     - the query: